Rumidom/micropython_fontlib/README.md

 # Micropython Fontlib
-A simple micropython library that adds 4 different fonts to it, I made it for a monocrome screen (pcd8544 nokia screen)  but you should be able to modify it for color screens
+A simple micropython library that adds 4 different fonts to it, I made it for a monocrome screen (pcd8544 nokia screen)  but you should be able to easily modify it for color screens

 # How to use
 add fontlib.py and fonts_dictionary.py to your micropython device, then use the library to modify a framebuffer: